Securities: ensuring your invoice will be paid

 Have you loaned money to several people?
 In case of joint and several liability, all debtors are liable for the entire debt.
 But that happens if one of the debtors doesn’t pay their share?
 Then you can recover this from the other debtors.
 For example, if there are several directors in a company, it can be established that all of them are 100% jointly and severally liable.

-Under a bail agreement, a third party is obliged to pay the debts of the principal debtor if the principal debtor does not pay these debts themselves.
+Under guarantees, a third party is obliged to pay the debts of the principal debtor if the principal debtor does not pay these debts themselves.
 This third party therefore guarantees the payment of the principal debtor.
 This gives the bank (or the person who lends money) more certainty that the loan will be repaid.

 “Bierens are specialists in the field of business-to-business debt recovery.
 Their approach stands for quality, decisiveness, and results, which is exactly what KLM is looking for.”